Friday, February 18, 2022

 At the time of his sell-off, Roach was still only 55.
 With the proceed of the sales he rapidly became an important figure in Louisville’s banking sector as a stockholder and director in the Union National Bank, the Bank of Commerce and the Louisville Insurance Company.
 He also was active in the local Democratic Party, serving as chairman from 1880 to 1892.
 There Roach’s affiliation with alcohol was no bar.
 So popular was he that a campaign was mounted in 1882 to draft him to run for mayor.
 He politely declined.
 Later, however, he accepted an appointment as commissioner for the county’s Central Insane Asylum.
 He was a delegate to the national Democratic Convention of 1884 as a supporter of Grover Cleveland, who was running in a field of eight.
 Cleveland won the nomination and ultimately the Presidency.

 As they aged and with their sons grown the Roaches moved to a luxury apartment building called “The Parsons” on Bonnycastle Road.
 There at the age of 62 Roach died in December 1907.
-The cause given was “apoplexy and paralysis,” indicating the effects of a stroke.
+The cause given was “apoplexy and paralysis,” apparently the effects of a stroke.
 Indicating some Baptist ill-feeling toward the distiller, Roach was not buried from a church.
 His services, described as “simple,” were held in the family apartment by Rev. George Eager of the Southern Baptist Seminary.
 By contrast, when Sally died in 1938, her funeral was conducted at the Beechwood Baptist Church with relatives and friends in attendance.
 The couple are buried together in Cave Hill Cemetery where many whiskey “royalty” are interred.

 Roach’s career as a distiller while being a devout Baptist with a wife active in church work indicates toleration or at least ambivalence among the denomination’s adherents during the late 19th Century.
 As “dry” forces increased their strength and vehemence against strong drink, however, leaders in the Baptist and other Protestant denominations harden their positions.
 I believe John Roach was forced to make a choice, and whatever his personal beliefs about alcohol, sold off his highly successful distilleries for religious reasons.